godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 If the button released is button 15, the trigger, then we potentially want to teleport.

 Firstly, we check to see whether ``teleport_button_down`` is ``true``.
-If it is, that means the player is intending to teleport, while if it is ``false``, the player has simply released the trigger while holding an object.
+If it is, that means the player is intending to teleport, while if it is ``false``, the player has released the trigger while holding an object.

 We then check to see if this controller has a teleport position, and we check to make sure the teleport mesh is visible.